In His Image (novel): Plot

 Years pass, and Christopher has been elected as the European Alternate Regent.
 Under the tutelage of Milner and Bernley, Christopher has embraced his spiritual nature, and Decker has provided him with pragmatic and political guidance.
 Under machinations of Milner and with the cooperation of various groups such as Freemasons and the Knights Templar with the funding from an occult clearinghouse known as The Lucius Trust (a thinly veiled reference to The Lucis Trust), Christopher comes into possession of The Ark of the Covenant.
-He gives the Ark to Israel as a gift. and in exchange he wants Israel to sign a treaty with the UN.
-A seven-year treaty is signed promising Israel that they will not be impeded by their neighbors, and UN recognizes their right to exist.
+He gives the Ark to Israel as a gift, and in exchange he wants Israel to sign a treaty with the UN.
+A seven-year treaty is signed, promising Israel that they will not be impeded by their neighbors, and the UN recognizes their right to exist.
 When it is proven that the Ark is authentic - proven as Alice Bernley dies from looking inside - Israel agrees, joins the United Nations, and The Ark is placed in the New Temple that was built on the Temple Mount (previously retaken by Israel after the destruction of The Wailing Wall).

 Albert Faure (previously named Albert Moore in earlier printings), an extremely aggressive and deft manipulator - as well as the Primary Regent of Europe - sets in motion a plan that he hopes will gain him the position of Secretary General.
 Meanwhile, Christopher, following a Spirit guide sets off into the desert for guidance after a series of extremely unsettling dreams about God and an impending feeling of global doom.
 When Christopher's journey into the desert nears its completion (after 40 days and 40 nights), Milner leads Decker to the desert where he says they will encounter Christopher who will need their assistance.

 Christopher's "vision quest" has revealed Faure's plan to him, and he intends to stop it.
 However, they learn that Christopher is too late, because Faure's plan has already culminated in several strategic assassinations, as well as the declaration and execution of the China-India-Pakistan war, a nuclear conflict that lasts a single day, yet ends with hundreds of millions of casualties.
 No clear winner was declared or recognized in this war; however, Faure uses the incident to catapult himself into a position of power, at which time he forces a vote for Secretary General.
-He expects unanimous consent due to bribery, force, blackmail and threats against the other Regents, and he is widely expected to win.
+He expects unanimous consent due to bribery, force, blackmail, and threats against the other Regents, and he is widely expected to win.